York County, Ontario: History

 York County was created on 16 June 1792 and was part of the jurisdiction of the Home District of Upper Canada.
 It originally comprised all of what is now the City of Toronto, the regional municipalities of Halton, Peel, and York as well as portions of the Regional Municipality of Durham, and the City of Hamilton.
 The town of York, later incorporated as the City of Toronto in 1834, served as the initial seat for the county.
 Once Toronto was incorporated, it was severed from York County, although county offices remained located in Toronto.

 In 1816, Wentworth and Halton counties were created, with portions of York County transferred to the new counties.
 In 1851, the western portions of York County were separated to form Peel County.
 In the same year, the eastern riding of York County was separated from York to form Ontario County.

 In April 1953, the Metropolitan Toronto Act was passed in the Legislative Assembly of Ontario.
-This saw municipalities south of Steeles Avenue severed from York County and forming the Municipality of Metropolitan Toronto.
-As a result of this separation, the county offices for York County were moved from Toronto to Newmarket.
+This resulted in municipalities south of Steeles Avenue being severed from York County to form the Municipality of Metropolitan Toronto, and the county offices for York County were moved from Toronto to Newmarket.
 The Act went into effect on 1 January 1954.

 At a meeting in Richmond Hill on 6 May 1970, officials representing the municipalities of York County approved plans for the creation of a regional government entity to replace York County.
 In 1971, the remaining portion of York County was dissolved by restructuring it into the new Regional Municipality of York.